 The cathedral church of the Diocese of Nottingham.
-Built in one phase by A.W.N Pugin with his builder George Myers, and funded in part by Pugin’s patron Lord Shrewsbury.
-The stone-built cathedral and its 150 ft spire are conspicuous landmarks on the Derby Road to the west of Nottingham city centre.
+Built in one phase by A.W.N Pugin with his builder George Myers, and funded in large part by Pugin’s patron Lord Shrewsbury.
+The stone-built cathedral and its 150ft spire are conspicuous landmarks on the Derby Road to the west of Nottingham city centre.
 It is designed in Early English style rather than Pugin’s favoured Middle Pointed, the design inspired in part by the medieval Cistercian house at Croxton, Staffordshire.
 By contrast with the simplicity of the exterior, the original design of the interior was one of great richness and colour.
-This has undergone several transformations, attempting variously to dilute or reinstate something of the colour and atmosphere intended by Pugin; the most recent reordering and redecoration (1993) was very much a reinstatement of that character.
+This has undergone several transformations, attempting variously to dilute or reinstate something of the colour and atmosphere intended by Pugin; the most recent reordering and redecoration (1993) sought to reinstate some of that character.
 The main volumes of Pugin’s interior survive, and notably his decorative scheme for the Blessed Sacrament chapel (restored in 1933).
 There are also later features of interest.
 The contemporary boundary wall and presbytery (now Cathedral House) form a good group with the cathedral.
 The 1960s extension to Cathedral House and the Cathedral Hall of the 1970s are not of special architectural or historic interest.

 In 1825 Fr Robert Willson took charge of the Nottingham mission, the congregation then numbering about 150.
 Three years later the church of St John the Evangelist in George Street was opened, built from designs by Edmund Willson of Lincoln, the brother of Fr Willson.
 This building survives today, in secular use.